 21. Take your sweet tooth to the Northwest Chocolate Festival

 Two full days of all things chocolate: that’s the Northwest Chocolate Festival.
-It takes place at Pier 66 on November 5 and 6 this year.
-Get your tickets now!
+It takes place on October 7 and 8 in Bellevue this year and tickets are already on sale.

 22. See stunning fall colors at the Seattle Japanese Garden

 We love visiting the Washington Park Arboretum year-round, but fall is hands-down the best time to go there because of the foliage that you’ll find at the Japanese garden.
 The first Thursday of every month offers free admission to the garden (but the arboretum is free every day).

 23. Get a book and a coffee at a cozy Seattle bookstore